UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summary of `[Perez-Riverol et al., 2016]`

-This paper shared 10 simple rules to take advantage of `git` and GitHub:
+This open-access paper shares 10 simple rules to take advantage of `git` and GitHub:

 - Rule 1: Use GitHub to Track Your Projects
 - Rule 2: GitHub for Single Users, Teams, and Organizations